SayanInf/Hotel_Management_System/README.md

 ## Last But Not Least

-If you appreciate our efforts, really liked our project and want more softwares like this in the future do not forget to give this repository a star :star:
+If you appreciate our efforts, really liked our project, and want more softwares like this in the future do not forget to give this repository a star :star:
 Thank You For Your Interest. :handshake: